 When I look around in offices, I typically see people sitting in front of their screens, reading, searching, and sorting through their email.
 For many years I have talked about this huge waste of time and money, especially in the graphic design industry, I’m talking about emails.
 As it turned out, not many people are aware that email is such a time waster.

-Majority of financially successful people concentrate on reducing costs and not on making our day-to-day work and proofing more efficient.
-I recently saw the McKinsey Group and the Radicati Group articles about emails and was inspired to use their data for this article about online proofing.
+The majority of financially successful people and marketing teams concentrate on reducing costs and not on making our day-to-day work and future proofing more efficient.
+I recently saw the McKinsey Group and the Radicati Group articles about emails and was inspired to use their data for this article about design proof vs email proof software.
 I hope that this will help companies to open their eyes to the huge savings they have right in front of them, just by establishing an online proofing tool solution for their projects.

 Why proof app saves more money than email proofing

 Although emails are the most efficient method of business communication, companies lose a lot of profits through email.
 Research shows that email contributes significantly to unnecessary business costs.
 These costs include the time taken by employees to sort and manage their email accounts as well as the amount of time it takes to approve an artwork.
 Sending information and file attachments back and forth results in huge consumption of server and storage resources, which increases IT costs for businesses.

 No matter which statistics you trust, all the documentation points to the same direction, indicating that if we don’t stop for a moment and take some actions to change the way we collaborate, communicate, and handle the artwork proofing, email-related costs and communication problems for design companies will continue to grow in the next few years.